Alpha Beam with Ernie: Gameplay

 The object of Alpha Beam is to help Sesame Streets Ernie pilot a small shuttle, collect fuel tanks (marked by a letter of the alphabet), and return them to his space ship so that he can return to Earth.

 The game was marketed as a family-friendly game that could teach children pre-reading skills such as identifying and matching letters.
-Alpha Beam was compatible with the Atari Kid's Controller, which was sold separately, although the regular keyboard controller is also compatible.
+Alpha Beam was compatible with the Atari Kid's Controller, which was sold separately, although the regular controller is also compatible.